Weimax Wines & Spirits

 While we appreciated their efforts at capturing the maximum Chardonnay character in the bottle, doing a minimum of clarification for the wine is probably a good idea from a commercial standpoint.
 After all, their Ford automobiles do come with mufflers and smog control devices!

-A 2006 bottling of Hansel's "Cahill Lane" is very fine.
 It's smoky and mildly leesy, so not every Chardonnay drinker will find this to be to their taste.
-If you're a fan of French white Burgundies, though, this is well worth trying.
+If you're a fan of some mildly leesy Puligny-Montrachets from France's Côte de Beaune, this may be right up your alley.
+And it's well-priced for this quality and complexity.

 HANZELL VINEYARDS